jechasteen/Coltrane/docs/src/introduction/natural_triads.md

 * Diminished `(vii^b5)`

 The major and minor qualities are especially important because they are integral to tonality and are used as building blocks for more complex chords.
-All other chords are described in reference to basic major and minor chords.
+All other chords are described as variants of the basic major and minor triad.

 >Assumption: we can reduce any musical composition to a series of triads to which further alterations can be made.